simonpoulding/DataGenerators.jl/README.md

 # DataGenerators

 DataGenerators is a data generation package for [Julia](http://julialang.org/).
-It can use search and optimization techniques to find data that, for example, can improve testing by generating more effective test data.
+It can use search and optimisation techniques to find data that, for example, can improve software testing by generating more effective test data.

 You can write your own data generators utilizing the full power of Julia, or use the [DataGeneratorTranslators](https://github.com/simonpoulding/DataGeneratorTranslators.jl) package to automatically create data generators from specifications such as Backus-Naur Form (BNF), XML Schema Definition (XSD), and regular expressions.